Consulting Services

 Team

-Dr. Frank G. Bercha, PhD, PEng
+Frank G. Bercha, DSc., PhD, PEng.
+Principal Engineer

-Dr Bercha completed his PhD (Civil Engineering, Continuum Mechanics) at the University of Calgary in 1972, preceded by his 1963 BASc (Physics) at the University of British Columbia.
-More recently, in 2012, he completed a DSc in Architecture by correspondence at the Atlantic International University.
+Dr Bercha completed his PhD (Civil Engineering, Probabilistic Structural Mechanics) at the University of Calgary in 1972, preceded by his 1963 BASc at the University of British Columbia.
+More recently, in 2012, he completed a DSc in Architecture (Building Safety Architecture) by correspondence at the Atlantic International University.
+He is a registered engineer in Alberta, Saskatchewan, and BC, and has been registered in Ontario, Nova Scotia, and Newfoundland as well as in Texas and California.
 Dr Bercha has been the principal engineer and president of the Bercha Group since 1975.
 Additionally, he has served as principal engineer or project manager for over 400 engineering and risk assessment projects over a 50-year period in Canada and internationally.
-He has had responsibility for up to 150 employees and subcontract personnel in national and international locations.
-Currently his specialized consulting practice provides national and international engineering and risk and reliability services.
+He has had responsibility for up to 150 employees and subcontract personnel in national and international locations while the Bercha Group consisted of several multi-national companies in Canada, USA, Colombia, Malaysia, and Indonesia.

-Milan Cerovsek, BSc, MSc, PEng
+Milan Cerovsek, BSc, MSc, PEng.
+Senior Engineering Specialist

-Dr. John Morrall, PhD, PEng, Transportation
+John Morrall, PhD, PEng, Senior Transportation Engineer

 Dr. Morrall is adjunct professor of Civil Engineering at the University of Calgary and provides specialist transportation consulting services to the Bercha Group.
 Following graduation from Carleton University in 1966, he was employed as a Transportation Engineer with the Metropolitan Toronto and Region Transportation Study and the Department of Highways of Ontario.
 He joined the University of Calgary after completing his Ph.D. at the University of Waterloo.
 He was a visiting fellow at the Australian Road Research Board in 1984 and 1985.
 In 1996 he was a visiting professor at the School of Mountain Highway Engineering at the National University of San Juan, Argentina.
 His research and professional interests include all aspects of the planning, design, and economics of rural and urban highways.
 In particular, his highway interests have focused on rural two-lane highways.
 He has been on project teams evaluating the need for and location of passing lanes in Alberta, B.C., the Mountain National Parks, Saskatchewan, Ontario, Montana and California.
 Other projects of note have included risk assessments for posted, FLB, gated, and other typical level road-railway crossings (with Bercha), assessment of risks and operational impacts of natural gas pipelines in road right of ways (with Bercha), an investigation of side friction demanded and margin of safety on horizontal curves, a study of long combination vehicles on two-lane highways, development of slow moving vehicle model for Highway 63, and determination of passenger car equivalents for recreational vehicles for Alberta Transportation and Utilities.
 Studies for Parks Canada have included development of a system of passing lanes for the Trans-Canada Highway, Kootenay Parkway and the Icefields Parkway in the Mountain National Parks.
 Also for Parks Canada he developed a traffic management plan for traffic control during avalanche stabilization in Rogers Pass.
+He is a registered professional engineer in Alberta, British Columbia and Ontario, a member of numerous national and international professional societies, including the Transportation Association of Canada, and has published or presented over 80 papers in his areas of specialization.
+He has worked as a subcontractor with the Bercha Group on numerous transportation risk assessment and feasibility projects, including TIA’s of proposed subdivision re-zonings in the Calgary area and development permit risk assessments in the Edmonton area and Regina involving Dangerous Goods road risks.

 [About Us] [Services] [Projects] [Photo Gallery] [Publications] [Software] [Links] [Contact Us]